zuguorui/PAWS-smartphone/PAWS_Features/SEUS_Features/README.md

-# Android-nRF-UART
+# SEUS FEATURES

-nRF UART app can be used to connect to Bluetooth® Smart devices running a custom Nordic Semiconductor UART service.
-When connected, the app can send and receive ASCII and UTF-8 text strings.
+This Android application can be used to connect to the PAWS/PAWS_LE headset to read and display raw features from the headset.

-This app works with the ble_app_uart project in the nRF51 SDK and the Bluetooth Smart SDK for Arduino.

-This app created as a demonstration for handling 128 bit proprietary UUID service and characteristics.

-The current version is 2.0.1

-This source code can be compiled with Android Studio and Gradle.
+This code was originally adapted from the Android-nRF-UART application version 2.0.1 from Nordic Semiconductor.

+# Installing this application on your phone

+There are two ways to install this application on your phone.

+1. Install the apk in **app\build\outputs**
+2. Install via Android Studio

+# Modifying and browsing the source code

+Create a new Android Studio project with the files in this folder.

 ### Note
-- Android 4.3 or later is required.
+- Android 4.3 or later is required
 - Android Studio supported